 Summary

-I hope this post gave you ideas regarding places in Jerusalem that kids love.
-And though attractions for children are not the first thing that comes to mind when you think about Jerusalem, there are many different options.
+I hope this post gave you ideas about places kids love in Jerusalem.
+And though attractions for children are not the first thing that comes to mind when you think about Jerusalem, there are many options.

 What are your favorite kid’s attractions in Jerusalem?
 Tell us in the comments below.